cs3110/textbook/src/chapters/modules/modules.md

 The "sub" vs. "super" in the second rule is not a typo.
 Think about `T` as a set of module values.
-There could be many subtypes `S1`, `S2`, etc. of `T`, each of which is a set of module values, and each of those sets would be a subset of `T`.
+There could be many subtypes `S1`, `S2`, etc. of `T`, each of which is a set of module values, and each of those sets contains the module values of `T`.
 But, the way those sets differ from `T` and one another is by adding new definitions of their own.
 For example, a list-based stack might differ from `ListStack` by adding a value to keep track of the number of items on the stack.